Coordinating Decisions via Quantum Telepathy: Introduction

 \paragraph{Related work} Quantum telepathy is not a new concept.
-There are multiple papers discussing applications of quantum telepathy~\cite{brassard2005quantum,ashkenazi2022distributed,broadbent2008can,huberman2003quantum}, but none point out that the speed of light delay is a fundamental barrier for communication in many real-world settings.
-Furthermore, many of the examples given are artificial and do not immediately appear relevant for real-world problems.
-The concept of using quantum telepathy for HFT was first presented in~\cite{szegedy2020systems,szegedy2023systems}, but no realistic example was given and the distance scales considered were thousands of kilometers.
-Distributing entanglement across such a distance would require a quantum satellite~\cite{yin2017satellite}, which is not always practical.
-These patents also do not go into much detail about physical implementations nor quantitatively evaluate their ability to achieve a quantum advantage.
-We note the ideas of this paper were included in a new patent~\cite{ding2024system}.
+There are multiple papers discussing applications of quantum telepathy~\cite{brassard2005quantum,ashkenazi2022distributed,broadbent2008can,huberman2003quantum}, but none of these point out that the speed of light delay is a fundamental barrier for communication in many real-world settings.
+Furthermore, many of the examples given in these works are mathematically motivated and are not manifestly relevant for real-world problems.